tech4works/gopen-gateway/README.md

 ]
 ```

-a API Gateway responderá `201 Created`.
+The API Gateway will respond with `201 Created`.

 ```json
 [